jqno/jqno.github.io/_pages/climate-considerations.md

 layout: single
 ---

-> TL;DR: the simplest way to help reduce CO<sub>2</sub> emissions as a software developer, is to reduce cloud spend.
+> TL;DR: the most effective way to help reduce CO<sub>2</sub> emissions as a software developer, is to reduce cloud spend.

 Climate change is a big problem and I worry about it a lot.
 Maybe you do too.
 Perhaps you care about nature, or about living in a place that won't flood or burn, or where you won't melt during summers.